i think i should have known the answer to this a long time ago, but please, don’t judge. :)posted almost 6 years ago

 research is oftentimes needed to ensure whether its worth the hype anymore it seems….

-hhposted over 5 years ago
+hhposted almost 6 years ago

 If you want to confront it directly, head over to your local boutique that carries work by designers like Dries van Noten or Lanvin.
 Try something.
 Yeah, yeah, I know you can’t afford it.
 But try it on.
 And honestly assess the garment.